simongregersen/thyultra/content.en/_index.md

 ![banner](/images/banner3.jpg)

-**Cold Hawaii Ultra** is a ultra and trail running race through the west coast wilderness featuring some of Denmark’s wildest and most astonishing nature.
+**Cold Hawaii Ultra** is a trail running race that takes you through the Danish west coast wilderness, featuring some of the country's most astonishing nature.
 The race takes place on

 &nbsp;&nbsp;&nbsp;&nbsp; **18 - 19 September, 2026**